foroughsh/KTH-traces/README.md

 9) Xiaoxuan Wang, “Dimensionality reduction for performance prediction in networked systems,” master thesis, KTH Royal Institute of Technology, 2020.
 10) Tang Chen, "Forecasting Service Metrics for Network Services," master thesis, KTH Royal Institute of Technology, (2020).

+Another set of data traces is related to microservice-based applications, such as the open-source application called "online boutique" (https://github.com/GoogleCloudPlatform/microservices-demo).
+We deploy this application as our testbed which is explained mainly in the following publications:

+11) Forough Shahab Samani, Rolf Stadler, "Dynamically meeting performance objectives for multiple services on a service mesh," 18th International Conference on Network and Service Management (CNSM), 2022.
+12) Forough Shahab Samani, Rolf Stadler, "A Framework for dynamically meeting performance objectives on a service mesh".
+IEEE Transactions on Network and Service Management, 2024.